 Wellness staycations allow you to focus on your practice without the distractions of work and rushed agendas.
 You can pay attention to your own health and well-being at a relaxed pace, and you will meet like-minded people in your community.
 If you are a complete beginner, a wellness staycation ia great time to try a daily yoga practice and experience its benefits for the body, the mind and the spirit.
 If you are going to yoga classes regularly but want to learn more, a wellness staycation represents a chance to focus more deeply on your practice.

 Daily Yoga Classes

-If your normal daily schedule does not leave any time for yoga classes, a wellness staycation becomes a chance to leave routines behind and focus on yoga, relaxation and well-being.
+If your normal daily schedule does not leave any time for yoga classes, a wellness staycation becomes a chance to leave routines behind and focus on yoga, relaxation, and well-being.
 A typical yoga staycation includes a yoga class once a day, with additional classes and workshops as desired.
-If you are a beginner, wellness staycations are a great way to try many types of yoga classes quickly, to inform your new yoga practice in a supportive environment.
+If you are a beginner, a wellness staycation is a great way to try many types of yoga classes quickly, to inform your new yoga practice in a supportive environment.
 If you are an experienced yogi, you can take your practice to a new level of intensity.
 There are many benefits to experiencing yoga classes in a group.
-You soon will notice the benefits of a daily yoga practice, and you might be inspired to continue your daily practice on a regular basis.
+You soon will notice the benefits of daily yoga practice, and you might be inspired to continue your daily practice on a regular basis.

 Daily Wellness Reading & Meditation